Eating Healthfully: Tips to Make It Easier

 My sweet tooth prevents me from having better eating habits.

-Eating well does not mean denying your sweet tooth.
-It just means taming it.
+Eating well does not mean you can’t eat sweets.
+It just means eating less of them.
 Accept that sugar—high in calories and low in nutrients—is going to be a part of your life.
-Just eat less of it but enjoy it more.

 Myth No. 5: